Generate new demand

 Setup:

-Plan Input 1: Engine (Generate New Demand: checked, quantity: 5)
+Plan Input 1: Power Box (Generate New Demand: checked, quantity: 5)

 Plan Input 2: Propeller (Generate New Demand: unchecked, quantity: 5)